The Ultimate French press Guide

 You’re gonna be putting in your French press so that makes it pretty easy to calculate again how much coffee you’re gonna need to get the proper cup of coffee.

 so a little bit of coffee math for you there after you’ve done your coffee math or at least just measured.
-Properly you’re going to go ahead and take you I’m using a gooseneck kettle right now.

 We talked about this French press coffee: